magnumnighthawk/task-assist/README.md

 3. Set environment variables in the Azure portal.
 4. Use Azure Log Stream to view logs from all services.

+Version reporting

+- The application exposes a small HTTP endpoint at `/version` that returns the deployed version and its source.
+It prefers the `IMAGE_TAG` environment variable (set it in Azure App Service settings), and falls back to the `/app/VERSION` file baked into the image.
+Set `IMAGE_TAG` during CI/CD to make it explicit which tag is running.

 ## Usage

 ### Web Interface (Streamlit)